vincehsanchez/bestspamfilter/README.md

 2. enhance our collective ability to recognize phishing content and provide a more thorough defense as phishing attacks become increasingly sophisticated.

-We aim to make phishing detection a more accessible and undeerstandble  to more vulnerable groups like the elderly and children.
+We aim to make phishing detection more accesible and understandble to more vulnerable groups like the elderly and children.

 ## Analysis